VirtoCommerce/vc-module-catalog-personalization/README.md

 The main concept of VC Personalization module is to personalize the issuing of catalog, price lists and marketing actions using Tags and User Groups.

-The users should be first included into  specific User Groups and then assign  catalogs, price lists or promotions to this UG.
+The Contacts should be first included into  specific User Groups and then assign  catalogs, price lists or promotions to this UG.

 ## Key features